 How To Use Honey

 If you’re reading through this and thinking “How the heck should I be using honey anyway?” then I have some suggestions for you!
 There are tons of ways to incorporate honey into your diet.
 (It’s just important to keep in mind that honey, though nutrient-dense, is still very high in natural sugars.
-Considering this, honey should be used in moderation.)
-A few of the ways that I like to eat honey are by adding it to my tea or coffee, mixing it in with my yogurt, adding it to my granola recipe, or simply using it while baking as a replacement for white sugar.
+Considering this, honey, like everything else, should be used in moderation.)
+A few of the ways that I like to eat honey are by adding it to tea or coffee, mixing it in with yogurt, or topping a smoothie bowl.
 You can also drizzle it on pretty much any food to add some sweetness.
 The possibilities are endless.

 So there you have it!
-Now you know which honey you should be picking up on your next trip to the grocery store.
+Now you know which honey you should be picking up on your next trip to the grocery store or farmers’ market.
 What’s your favorite place to buy honey?
 What are your favorite recipes that involve honey?
 Leave me a comment and let me know!